How to Set Paper Margins for Printing in C#

 using IronPrint;

-// 20 mm margin on every side
+// Configure a uniform 20 mm margin on all sides

 PrintSettings settings = new PrintSettings